Hongyan-Wang/JP_Morgan_Project/README.md

 Estimate purchase price at any date in the past and extrapolate for one year into the future.

 ### **Conclusions**
-> - Using Prophet function, the Mean Squred Errors is 0.218;
+> Using Prophet function, the Mean Squred Errors is 0.218;
 > - Mean Absolute Error is 0.376
 > -Prophet can give a relative good prediction of this historical data

 ## Task 2 - Create a prototype pricing model

-They believe the winter will be colder than expected, so they want to buy gas now to store and sell in winter in order to take advantage of the resulting increase in gas prices.
-The concept is simple: any trade agreement is as valuable as the price you can sell minus the price at which you are able to buy.
+**Aim:**

-**Aim:** Write a function that is able to use the data you created previously to price the contract.
+Write a function that is able to use the data you created previously to price the contract.

-Write a function that takes these inputs and gives back the value of the contract.
 You can assume there is no transport delay and that interest rates are zero.
 Market holidays, weekends, and bank holidays need not be accounted for.
 Test your code by selecting a few sample inputs.

 **Model input:**
 >  1. Injection dates.